leonardodrigo/breweries-data-lake/README.md

 ```
 $ cd /breweries-data-lake
 ```
+**Configure Environment Variables:**
+   - Locate the `env.template` file in the root directory of the project.
+   - Rename the file to `.env`.
+   - Open the `.env` file and set your Azure storage account name and key (key1 or key2).

 Now, pull the docker images defined in ```docker-compose.yaml``` and build the containers.
 This process may take a few minutes on the first run.
 ```